 This privacy notice explains why the Electoral Registration Officer and the Returning Officer collects and processes your personal data.
-This notice should be ready in conjunction with the Council's corporate privacy notice.
+This notice should be read in conjunction with the Council's corporate privacy notice.

 Who are we?

 The Electoral Registration Officer (ERO) and the Returning Officer (RO) are Data Controllers, as defined by Article 4(7) of the General Data Protection Regulation (GDPR).
 The dutues of the ERO are administered by Selby District Council.
 The ERO, RO and the Council have appointed Vertiua Ltd to be its Data Protection Officer.
-Their contact details are: Information Governance Office, Vertau Ltd, County Hall, Racecourse Lane, Northallerton, DL7 8AL / email@example.com / 01609 532 526.
+Their contact details are: Information Governance Office, Vertau Ltd, County Hall, Racecourse Lane, Northallerton, DL7 8AL, email: firstname.lastname@example.org or telephone 01609 532 526.

 What data do you collect about me?